How to create WooCommerce protected categories (by user role or password)

 You can decide whether to display protected WooCommerce categories to users who can’t access them.
 You might want to do this in order to encourage users to upgrade to a different membership plan, for instance.

-In the global settings screen, select or deselect the ‘Hide Products in Archives’ field.
+In the main settings screen, select or deselect the ‘Hide Products in Archives’ field.
 If you select this field, then protected categories and products will not be visible to users who don’t have access to them.

 What happens when a user tries to access a protected WooCommerce category?